bahamapascal/ICCR/README.md

 The ICCR is a server process that functions as a microservice.
 It provides a relaxed ReST (Representational State Transfer) API that allows for management and control of an IOTA (IRI) process on a single machine.

 As a microservice, it:
-i sa java based application that must have a java VM installed in order to run;
+is a java based application that must have a java version VM (1.8 or greater) installed in order to run;
 is a lightweight standalone executable that does not require any other framework to execute;
 provides a well-defined API for client applications to target;
 exposes a ReST API using provides standard HTTP operations based as the basis for control of an IOTA instance;